 |Source||GoDaddy Quarterly Reports|

-GoDaddy’s total cost of revenue reached an all-time high of $254.6 million in Q2 2019, with a nearly 15% year-over-year increase.
+GoDaddy’s total cost of revenue reached an all-time high of $270.8 million in Q4 2019, with 17.5% year-over-year increase.
 The growth was primarily attributable to higher domain costs driven by the increase in domains under management and increased aftermarket domain sales.

-Technology and development expenses accounted for nearly 17.3% of its total revenue generated in Q2 2019.
-The total expenses by the company on technology and development increased a whopping 21% year-over-year to $127.2 million in the second quarter.
+GoDaddy’s Technology and development expenses accounted for nearly 16% of its total revenue generated in Q4 2019.
+The total expenses by the company on technology and development increased nearly 9% year-over-year to $125 million in the fourth quarter.

-GoDaddy Customer care expenses also increased a notable 14.8% YoY in Q2 2019 to $87.6 million.
+GoDaddy Customer care expenses also increased to $84.8 million in Q4 2019, from $84.6 million in Q4 2018 – representing a negligible 0.24% YoY growth.
 The growth was primarily driven by increased costs associated with the continued expansion of the company’s international third-party Customer Care locations and the acquisition of MSH.
-However, on a quarterly basis, the customer care expenses declined nearly 3%.
+However, on a quarterly basis, the customer care expenses declined nearly 1.4%.

 About GoDaddy Inc: Additional Information